-Applicant Information: This section collects contact information regarding the applicant and the administrative official to be notified if a grant is awarded.
-You will be asked to upload your curriculum vitae (CV) or biographical sketch in this section.
-A CV template has been provided if needed.
-Each biographical sketch/CV may not exceed five pages in length.
+This section collects information regarding the applicant and eligibility.
+You will be asked to upload your curriculum vitae (CV), a template has been provided if needed.
+Each CV may not exceed five pages in length.

-General Project Information
+Abstract/Project Information

 The section collects general information about the application submission.
 If the application is funded, the following information will be entered into the Foundation database and will become public.
 Do not include proprietary, confidential information or trade secrets in the description section.